HEA Data Collection Notice

 - Including the text in a student handbook or other reference source for students.

-The collection notice is published each year for Students commencing and resuming their studies in that calendar year.
+The collection notice is published each year for students commencing and resuming their studies in that calendar year.
 The data collected pursuant to that notice will then be shared with the HEA with the following years returns.
-In accordance with the principle of fair obtaining, the HEI should at all times ensure the correct and current Data Collection notice is published and for the avoidance of doubt the notice below is relevant for the 2019/2020 academic year.
+In accordance with the principle of fair obtaining, the HEI should at all times ensure the correct and current Data Collection Notice is published and for the avoidance of doubt the notice below is relevant for the 2020/2021 academic year.